Here is a rudimentary photo essay of my journey around the British Isles by folding bike (for your enjoyment...)

 I was lucky to catch a rare glimpse of Ben Nevis, peak number six; it's craggy north face jutting out beneath the cloud in the middle-right of this picture

 The climb was long, the summit grey, the reward: palpable.
 I was reminded of a great quote from the book 'Mountain Days and Bothy Nights'...

 ...and that night I went further north still to Loch Lochy (the lochiest loch around?) to spend a lovely, peaceful, atmospheric and midge-y evening on it's shores.

 My return home was via the sleeper train from Fort William.
-I drank single malt Scotch and toasted the scenery as I spend south, leaving behind all that had gone before.
+I drank single malt Scotch and toasted the scenery as I sped south, leaving behind all that had gone before.

 I arrived in London at 8.50am and watched everyone dash about in a mad, stressful panic to get to work on time.
 I would have given anything to return immediately to the hills.